-According to Dr. Schaffer, a second opinion can help you:
+According to Dr. Rasmussen, a second opinion can help you:

-Confirm that your diagnosis is appropriate – Have all of the appropriate studies and test been completed and interpreted properly?
+Confirm that your diagnosis is appropriate.
+Have all of the appropriate studies and tests been completed and interpreted properly?
 Are there other diagnoses that should be considered?

-Confirm that the recommended treatment is appropriate – Is the treatment plan correct?
+Confirm that the recommended treatment is appropriate.
+Is the treatment plan correct and complete?
 Is it providing the desired results?
-Is the treatment plan complete?
 Have all of the treatment alternatives been discussed?

-Compare outcomes of the treatments you are offered – By obtaining a second opinion, you help ensure that you have been diagnosed appropriately and that you will receive the most appropriate and optimal treatment plan.
+Compare outcomes of the treatments you are offered.
+By obtaining a second opinion, you help ensure that you have been diagnosed appropriately and that you will receive the most up-to-date and optimal treatment plan.
 A second opinion may recommend treatments that may eliminate the need for unnecessary invasive procedures or surgery.

-Ultimately, a second opinion can help you make the best decisions for your health, Dr. Schaffer says.
+Ultimately, a second opinion can empower you to make the best decisions for your health.

-Patients are often concerned that obtaining a second opinion may offend their current physician.
+Patients are often concerned that getting a second opinion will offend their current or local physician.

-They should not be offended because they know that diagnoses can affect patients in so many different ways that it is challenging for any one physician to know about every available option.
+But physicians know that diagnoses can affect patients in many different ways and that it’s challenging for any one physician to know about every available treatment option.

-“Getting a second opinion for conditions that significantly affect your quality of life, such as asthma or a knee injury, can ensure you have been diagnosed appropriately, are getting the optimal treatment, and it could you save you time and money.”
+“Getting a second opinion for conditions that significantly affect your quality of life, such as hip and knee replacement, can ensure you have been diagnosed appropriately,” says Dr. Rasmussen.
+“Plus, it’ll ensure you’re getting the optimal treatment, including further medical treatment instead of surgery, and it could save you time and money.”